 Use the Goals feature in ClickUp to track your progress, update your goals, and view your overall goal completion percentage.

 Get Started with ClickUp’s Industrial Designers Goal Setting Template

 Industrial designers can use this Goal Setting Template to streamline their goal-setting process and track their progress towards improving product designs and innovation.

 First, hit “Add Template” to sign up for ClickUp and add the template to your Workspace.
 Make sure you designate which Space or location in your Workspace you’d like this template applied.

 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to manage design changes effectively:
+Now you can take advantage of the full potential of this template to set and achieve your goals:

 - Use the SMART Goals View to create specific, measurable, achievable, relevant, and time-bound goals for your projects